Pivot from idea guy to CEO

 It wasn’t until after college that Josh recognized the value of his Tippie connections in the entrepreneurial community.

 “As a student, you’re naive.
 You think you can do everything on your own.
 You think your instructors are there to grade you—to be that evaluator of success,” Josh says.
 “It takes a little experience in the post-grad world to realize that those instructors are actually your resource for being successful after college and not just in college.”

-He continues to learn from professors such as Associate Dean Ken Brown, who is active in similar nonprofit work and with various programs around Iowa City.
+He continues to learn from professors such as Professor Ken Brown, who is active in nonprofit work and with various programs around Iowa City.